nomadicmehul/CloudCaptain/Kubernetes/readme.md

 | Boosting your kubectl productivity | https://learnk8s.io/blog/kubectl-productivity |
 | Know Kubernetes — Pictorially | https://blog.tarkalabs.com/know-kubernetes-pictorially-f6e6a0052dd0  |
 | Kubernetes deployment strategies  |  https://blog.container-solutions.com/kubernetes-deployment-strategies  |

+If you have any additional resources or links that you believe would benefit others, please feel free to contribute.
+Our goal is to create a repository of the best learning materials, ensuring everyone has access to top-notch content.

+We appreciate your visit to this repository.
+If you find our initiatives valuable, kindly star this repository to show your support.

+Thank you once again, and happy learning!